hyperrhiz/jekyll-journal/README.md

 ## Credits

-- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun system
+- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun system.
-- thanks to [Jacob Heftmann](https://github.com/jheftmann/footnoted) for footnoted.js
+- thanks to [Jacob Heftmann](https://github.com/jheftmann/footnoted) for footnoted.js.
-- thanks to [Tim Holman](https://github.com/tholman/github-corners) for github-corners
+- thanks to [Tim Holman](https://github.com/tholman/github-corners) for github-corners.
+- thanks to [@ncstate_english](https://twitter.com/ncstate_english?lang=en) for summer funding for this project in 2015.